 Factors that may increase your risk of rheumatoid arthritis include:

 While you might first discuss your symptoms with your family doctor, he or she may refer you to a rheumatologist — a doctor who specializes in the treatment of arthritis and other inflammatory conditions — for further evaluation.

 Tests and diagnosis

-In addition to the physical exam, your doctor might order imaging and laboratory tests to help determine the cause of your signs and symptoms.
-Rheumatoid arthritis can be difficult to diagnose in its early stages because its early signs and symptoms mimic those of many other diseases.
-And no one test or physical finding confirms the diagnosis.
+Rheumatoid arthritis can be difficult to diagnose in its early stages because the early signs and symptoms mimic those of many other diseases.
+There is no one blood test or physical finding to confirm the diagnosis.

 Treatments and drugs